 Some of the benefits of getting a credit card from Bankwest include:

 As well as using Bankwest ATMs for free, you can also withdraw cash at any Commonwealth Bank Group ATM without attracting an ATM fee.
-There’s also an ATM in every 7/11 in Australia, meaning you should never have too much trouble accessing your cash.
 Note that using an ATM to get money with a credit card will attract cash advance fees and charges.

 Bankwest Platinum and World credit cards — no overseas transaction fee

-If you're a frequent traveller or often shop online, you could take advantage of the $0 international transaction and ATM withdrawal fees available with a Bankwest Platinum or World credit card.
+If you're a frequent traveller or often shop online, you could take advantage of the 0% international transaction fees available with a Bankwest Platinum or World credit card.

 Worldwide emergency card replacement

 Whether you're shopping in Australia or overseas, you'll have the peace of mind of Bankwest's emergency worldwide card replacement.
 If your card is lost or stolen, call Bankwest and they will block your card and arrange for a new one to be sent out to you.

 Bankwest credit cards give you the choice of earning Bankwest More Rewards or Qantas Points on every dollar you spend on eligible purchases.
 You can then use these reward points to redeem flights or other travel, as well as products and experiences across categories including fashion, technology, homewares, food and wine and entertainment.